yoavweber/SE_02---Algorithms-and-Data-Structures/data_structure/graph/graph.md

     This representation is recommended for large graphs with a lot of connections.

 **Adjacency lists**
 A combination of adjacency matrices and edge lists.
-We have an array of all of the vertecies, and each element is another array with the adjacent vertices.
-This implemantetion could also made a hash table instead of an array of the vertecies.
+We have an array of all of the vertices, and each element is another array with the adjacent vertices.
+This implementation could also made a hash table instead of an array of the vertices.

 [ [1, 6, 8],
   [0, 4, 6, 9],